sahil-sharma-50/Route-Navigation-for-Visually-Impaired/README.md

 ```

 `convert_masks_to_grayscale.py`
-This file will convert the testing images in grayscale imamges for fine tuned model training.
+This file will convert the testing images to grayscale images for fine-tuned model training.
 ```sh
   python convert_masks_to_grayscale.py
 ```